-One day, I wound up working in with random guy on the Hammer Strength seated row.
-This gentleman just happened to be a sort of “hands-on” spotter, so whenever he wasn’t gently applying pressure to the weight stack, he was gently applying pressure to my upper and mid back.
-In true bodybuilder form, all the while he was screaming “that’s it bro, you got it!
+One day, I wound up working in with a random guy on the Hammer Strength seated row.
+This gentleman just happened to be a sort of “hands-on” spotter, so whenever he wasn’t gently applying pressure to the weight stack, he was gently applying pressure to my upper and mid-back.
+In true bodybuilder form, all the while he was screaming “that’s it, bro, you got it!
 Squeeze, kid!
 Nice set, bro!”
 Although somewhat annoying, it was a pretty good workout.

 The next morning, I could barely move.
 I was sorer in my back than I’d ever been in my entire life.
 Now, at this point in my training career I wasn’t an idiot, and I know when I’d touched on something important—pun intended.

 So for the next few weeks, I did all of my back workouts unilaterally—one hand doing the work, and the other hand stretched across my body holding onto my opposing lat.
 In three months, my back development took off like I’d never imagined.